 Madison is a very small village located in the state of Ohio.
-With a population of 3,182 people and six constituent neighborhoods, Madison is the 351st largest community in Ohio.
+With a population of 3,420 people and five constituent neighborhoods, Madison is the 353rd largest community in Ohio.

-The per capita income in Madison in 2010 was $23,997, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $95,988 for a family of four.
-However, Madison contains both very wealthy and poor people as well.
+The per capita income in Madison in 2018 was $34,126, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $136,504 for a family of four.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include Irish, English, Italian, and Polish.
+Important ancestries of people in Madison include German, Irish, Italian, English, and Polish.

 The most common language spoken in Madison is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Polish and Chinese.